-Any appeal against an admissions decision should be made in writing to the Head of Student Services within 5 working days of the decision being made.
+Any appeal against an admissions decision should be made in writing to the Vice Principal for Student Experience & Progression within 5 working days of the decision being made.
 They will consider whether or not the initial decision was made in line with the Policy and Procedure and will respond as to whether or not they uphold the appeal within 5 working days.